Generic Name: argatroban (ar-GAT-roe-ban)

 Seek medical attention right away if any of these SEVERE side effects occur:

-Severe allergic reactions (rash; hives; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); black stools; chest pain; coffee-ground vomit; confusion; dizziness; easy bruising or bleeding; fast, slow, or irregular heartbeat; fever; one-sided weakness; pain (especially in the pelvis or legs); pink- or red-colored urine; serious bleeding; slurred speech; swelling; trouble breathing; vision problems; vomiting of blood.
+Severe allergic reactions (rash; hives; flushing; coughing; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); chest pain or pressure; confusion; fainting; fast, slow, or irregular heartbeat; fever; one-sided weakness; pain (especially in the pelvis or legs); severe or persistent dizziness or light-headedness; shortness of breath; slurred speech; sudden, severe headache; symptoms of bleeding (eg, black, tarry, or bloody stools; blood in the urine; coughing up blood; severe or persistent stomach pain; vomiting blood or vomit that looks like coffee grounds; unusual bleeding or bruising; unusual vaginal bleeding); vision problems.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.